 Driving under the influence, or driving while intoxicated (DWI), are recognized as crimes and offenses across all states in America.
 It refers to an individual driving or being in control of a motor vehicle while his judgments are impaired due to alcohol consumption or usage of other drugs.

-In such a state, a driver is unable to comprehend his surroundings and take timely and necessary decisions.
+In such a state, a driver is unable to comprehend his surroundings and make timely and necessary decisions.
 Drunk driving often proves fatal to the parties involved and remains the top cause of deaths on the road in the US.

 Chicago DUI attorney Alex Ktenas